Vulnerability Disclosure or Notification? Best Practices for Reaching Stakeholders at Scale: Literature Selection

 \section{Literature Selection}

-We collected publications with extensive documentation on large-scale vulnerability disclosure or notification operations in the recent decade.
-We used literature search engines to find publications initially and performed a selection depending on the inclusion of disclosure procedures in stages and documentation before and after the disclosure or notification operations.
+To understand how the academic security research community approaches vulnerability disclosure and notification at scale over time, we collected publications with extensive documentation on large-scale vulnerability disclosure or notification operations in the last decade.
+We initially used literature search engines to find publications and then performed a selection based on the inclusion of disclosure procedures in stages and documentation before and after disclosure or notification operations.
 We did not exhaustively locate all available disclosure or notification work.
-Rather, we selected work that can be representative of the large-scale disclosure and notification implementation in different disclosure and notification scenarios.
+Rather, we selected work that can be representative of the large-scale disclosure and notification implementation in different disclosure and notification scenarios from the academic security researcher's perspective.

-The initial search patterns we used were the combination of "vulnerability", "disclosure", "notification", "large-scale", and "network" to look for the publications through major academic security conferences, literature databases, and search engines such as ACM Digital Library, IEEE Xplore, Scopus, and Google Scholar with all fields or metadata search filter enabled.
+The initial search patterns we used were the combination of "vulnerability", "disclosure", "notification", "report", "large-scale", and "network" to look for the publications through major academic security conferences, literature databases, and search engines such as ACM Digital Library, IEEE Xplore, Scopus, and Google Scholar with all fields or metadata search filter enabled.
 We skimmed through the title, abstract, and partial content of search results that fit into the large-scale disclosure or notification scenarios discussed in Section \ref{sec:large-scale}.
 The initial result was broad and diverse.
 After a few iterations, we narrowed down our search keywords to "vulnerability disclosure" and "vulnerability notification", with synonyms such as "vulnerability alert" and "vulnerability warning".
+It is worth noting that we also examine publications that don't necessarily have such keywords but have related content with manual effort.
 This gave us a short list of approximately 60 results that were relevant to vulnerability disclosure and notification.